-In other words, If the Kardasians belonged to Japan, they would definitely be called the “K-ojosamas”
+In other words, If the Kardasians belonged to Japan, they would definitely be called the “K-ojosamas”, quite funny right?

-Okusan literally translates to “Ms. Interior”, for a more politer version use Okusama.
-It is commonly used to refer to someone’s wife.
+Okusan translates to “Ms Interior”, for a politer version use Okusama.
+It is usually used to refer to someone’s wife.
 But, more commonly, it is used on a woman who just hit the marital age and social status.

 The Japanese Kanji words for Okusan not only means “Interior” but also “the depths far within a building” as Kittredge Cherry wrote in her book Womansword: What Japanese Words Say About Women.

 Okusan or Okusama is commonly used by husbands or males while referring to their wives or first ladies still today.
 However, it is changing and transferring to a more neutral term Tsuma.